Internships and Co-op Opportunities Expand

 Co-op Scholars Learn Through Research and Discovery

-One of the new initiatives – the Research, Community and Enterprise Co-op Scholars program – offers qualified incoming students the opportunity to get involved in paid, hands-on research on campus during or immediately following their freshman year.
-Two-hundred and twenty-five undergraduate students in the class of 2015 worked on projects this summer that involve organic chemistry, atmospheric science and climate change, business, clinical laboratory testing and more.
+The Research, Community and Enterprise Co-op Scholars program offers qualified incoming students the opportunity to get involved in paid, hands-on research on campus during or immediately following their freshman year.
+Two-hundred and twenty-five undergraduate students in the class of 2015 worked on summer projects that involved organic chemistry, atmospheric science and climate change, business, clinical laboratory testing and more.

 “Research co-ops early in education can turn student creative processes on because learning from discovery is powerful.
 Further, it connects the student early with a potential faculty mentor,” says Provost Ahmed Abdelal.